IsmailNaziz/IsmailNaziz/README.md

 - 👋 Hi, I’m @IsmailNaziz
-- 👀 I’m interested in programming, pool, a little bit of chess, cinema, mathematic and data science
+- 👀 I’m interested in programming, pool, chess, cinema, mathematic and AI
 - 🌱 I’m currently learning coding, chess, mathematic
-- 💞️ I’m looking to collaborate on a software engineering project
-- 📫 How to reach m: you can send me an email on ismailnaziz1@gmail.com

 <!---
 IsmailNaziz/IsmailNaziz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.